JustinFay01/dexcom_display_tidbyt/README.md

 - **Password**: Your Dexcom Share password
 - **Region**: Select your server region:
   - United States (most common)
-  - Outside US (Europe, Canada, etc.)
+  - Outside US (Europe, Canada, etc.) *I have not tested since I live in the US*
-  - Japan
+  - Japan *I have not tested since I live in the US*

 ### Optional Settings
 - **Units**: mg/dL or mmol/L